felipejpenagos/felipejpenagos/README.md

 ### 🔬 What I'm Currently Working On
 - **Student Researcher (Duke Pratt School of Engineering)** — contributing to the Python redevelopment of Dr. Henri P. Gavin’s stochastic optimization and statistical analysis library for CEE251L.
 Check it out here,  **[Multivarious](https://github.com/hpgavin/multivarious)**!

 **🌐 Open to collaborating** on projects that apply theory to real-world challenges.
-Reach me at felipejpenagos@gmail.com
+Reach me at felipe.jaramillo@duke.edu

 <!--